vins-github/Book-Recommender/README.md

-This project is Book Recommender implents Machine Learning
+This project is Book Recommender implements Machine Learning